pretix/pretix-docs/docs/guides/check-in/custom.md

 As soon as the custom check-in rule mentions every product on the check-in list at least once, the infobox will disappear. pretixSCAN will not reject products outright anymore, but will recognize them as valid or invalid depending on the rule you set up.

+### Allowing multiple entries

+By default, pretixSCAN will only recognize a ticket as valid **once** if it has not been checked out in the meantime.
+If you set up custom check-in rules that allow tickets to be used multiple times, then you also need to check the box next to "Allow multiple entries per ticket" further up on the same page.

+!!!
+Note
+    The setting "Allow multiple entries per ticket" applies to all admission products on your check-in list.
+    If you activate this setting, but want to limit entries for some of your tickets, then you need to create rules for every ticket on the list.

+Assume, for example, that you want to allow unlimited entries for your "Season pass" product, but only one entry for every other type of ticket.

+Create an OR-bracket.
+Create an AND-bracket within that OR-bracket.
+Add a condition within the AND-bracket.
+Select `Product`, then `is one of`, and then `Season pass`.

+Create another AND-bracket within the OR-bracket.
+Add a condition within the new AND-bracket.
+Select `Product`, then `is one of`, and then all products other than the season pass.
+Add another condition, select `Number of previous entries`, then `=`, and then enter `0`.

+With this rule in place, attendees who hold a season pass may enter.
+Attendees who hold any other ticket may only enter if they have not entere before.

 ### Visualizing rules